• Skip to main content

 • Author

-Home » nouns » Kotoba is the Japanese word for ‘word’, ‘phrase’, or ‘language’, explained
+Home » nouns » Kotoba is the Japanese word for ‘word’, explained

 September 30, 2019 By Masaki Mori

-Kotoba is the Japanese word for ‘word’, ‘phrase’, or ‘language’, explained
+Kotoba is the Japanese word for ‘word’, explained

 What does “kotoba” mean in Japanese?

-Native speakers say “kotoba” to mean ‘word’, ‘phrase’, or sometimes ‘language’ in Japanese.
-Probably, many Japanese learners know this word as it is often used in Japanese textbooks.
+Native speakers say “kotoba” normally to mean ‘word’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese textbooks.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “kotoba” more clearly.
+My explanations would help Japanese learners understand “kotoba” more clearly.
 Then, let’s get started!

 Contents